neogeographica/quakesounds/README.md

 settings used by other settings. `norm_db` is referenced in a setting named `sox_norm`, which defines the command-line arguments necessary for gain normalization with SoX.
 The `sox_norm` setting in turn is referenced in every converter command definition that uses SoX and does gain normalization.
+If you open up the default config file and search for instances of `norm_db` and `sox_norm`, you should get a good idea of how these setting references work.

 So by setting a value for `norm_db` you affect any sound conversion that does gain normalization.
 With `norm_db` isolated in this way, gain adjustments are simpler to do (especially when doing them on the quakesounds command line).

+Another example of how this can be useful: if you're going to want to generate sounds at a few different gain settings for testing/comparison, you could change the value of the `out_working_dir` setting in the config file so that its value references the `norm_db` setting, something like this:

+    out_working_dir : quakesounds_out_gain%norm_db%

+Then when you run quakesounds using different values for `norm_db`, the results will get placed in different directories.

-Other settings referenced in the default config include `sox_path` and `ffmpeg_path`, which define the file paths to those utilities.
-You may need to change their values if you are using external utilities that aren't on your executables path, or if you have a quakesounds with bundled internal utilities and you want to force it to use external utilities.
+Other settings referenced throughout the default config include `sox_path` and `ffmpeg_path`, which define the file paths to those utilities.
+You may need to change the values of those settings if you are using external utilities that aren't on your executables path, or if you have a quakesounds with bundled internal utilities and you want to force it to use external utilities.

 And there is nothing sacred about the default collection of available `converter` values (passthru, wav, ogg, m4r).
 When you choose a value for the